Aspie96/blog/content/posts/free-software.md

 ## Restrictions on software

 Programmers typically create software by writing *source code*, as text, in a *programming language*.
-Source code is a detailed description of the program which trained humans and computers alike can understand.
-It can be converted, through *compilation*, into other forms that can only be read by computers: *object code*.
-The result is still the same program, just represented in a different way, which is usually more efficient.
-The reverse operation (going from object code to human-readable source code) is often hard, if not nearly impossible.
+This may then need to be automatically converted (or "compiled") into *object code*.
+The result is still the same program, just represented in a different way, which is no longer human-readable and can't easily be turned back to source code.

-Legally, original literary and artistic works of authorship, such as poems and paintings, are covered by *copyright* (or "author's rights").
-Copyright is automatic and it exists from the moment the work is first fixed in a material medium.
-In general, preparing derivatives based on an existing work, reproducing it in copies and conveying it to the public are actions that require an authorization from the copyright holder and are illegal if unauthorized.
+Legally, original literary and artistic works of authorship, such as poems and paintings, are automatically covered by *copyright* (or "author's rights") as soon as they exist in a material medium.
+In general, making copies of a work, preparing derivatives and conveying it to the public are actions that require an authorization from the copyright holder.
 Software programs are covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) as literary works.

-Suppose you receive a program in object form.
+Suppose you receive a program as object code.
 You cannot study its internal functioning in detail, because you don't have the corresponding source code to read.
 You could technically distribute copies (computers can always copy data), but you aren't legally allowed to do.
 You may be unable to modify the program to your liking for both legal and technical reasons.

 Restrictions on software, legal or technical, exist beyond just copyright and withholding source code.
 In an ever more digitalized world, they give rightholders a lot of power and substantial control on users.